On the city as we (don’t) know it, TEMA, documentary photography, and “abatanados” disguised as double espressos

 We want to see how photographers will work on this post-urban theme.
 How do they look to these cities after the cities?
 I think it will cross paths with many other topics like migration phenomena, maybe tourism or maybe not…

 Do you think people will submit essays on tourism or mass tourism or not?

 I don’t know.
 Honestly, we haven’t received any submissions on the topic of tourism yet.
-We’ve gotten a lot of submissions that focus on ruins, decomposing materials, not related to living in a city but related to a lifestyle that no longer exists.
+We’ve got many submissions that focus on ruins, decomposing materials, not related to living in a city but related to a lifestyle that no longer exists.

 That vision is surprising.
 I expected a more positive approach to post-urban…

 (While we’re talking, I keep noticing the flow of people around us and traffic.
 Lots of traffic.
-Suddenly, I interrupt him because there are 20 bicycles behind us, perfectly parked, at the door of Martinho da Arcada.
-Something we would not have seen five years ago.)
+Suddenly, I interrupt him because there are 20 bicycles behind us, perfectly parked, at Martinho da Arcada’s door.
+Something we would not have seen 5 years ago.)

 Well, no one in their right mind thought of Lisbon as a bike-friendly city.

 Exactly.
-When the first idea for a bike network came about everyone said forget about it, it’s not going to work.
-These days there are specialty blogs and Facebook pages that measure how many people are cycling through Lisbon every day.
+When the first idea for a bike network came about, everyone said forget about it.
+It’s not going to work.
+These days, specialty blogs and Facebook pages measure how many people are cycling through Lisbon every day.

 Let’s talk about your connection to Lisbon?